What do I need to know once I get an account?

 What software do you support?

-A summary list of the most popular software packages and libraries installed is given in the Installed software page.
-That page also gives a link to the complete list of software installed, which is regularly and automatically generated from the available modules.
+A summary list of the most popular software packages and libraries installed is given in the ARC Software Guide.
+There is also a Complete List of installed software available, which is regularly and automatically generated from the available modules.

-There are good chances the application you plan to run is already installed but if not, please contact the ARC staff to ask for it to be installed.
+There are good chances the application you plan to run is already installed but if not, please complete the ARC Software Request Form to ask for it to be installed.
 As part of the service, we install or upgrade software from the public domain at your request.
-Also, we test and validate each installation and can advise you on the optimal usage on the ARC systems.
+Also, where possible, we test and validate each installation and can advise you on the optimal usage on the ARC systems.

 ARC also supports a few commercial applications, which can be used by all users on the ARC systems at no direct cost.
 Additionally, we support a selection of packages for particular research groups that have purchased commercial licences from grant income, and we restrict access to those packages to users associated with the respective research groups.